UnstableKidoProject/Kido-World/README.md

 Main player was modelled after this work https://www.instagram.com/p/CGUh88Xn5qr/ The goal of the game to to jump on the platforms and make it as high as you can without falling or getting hit by lonely ball enemies
-There are Flexis that spawn and act as a powerup to give you invincibility to the lonely ball enemies Red platforms and unstable pills act as a boost
+There are Flexis that spawn and act as a powerup to give you invincibility to the lonely ball enemies Red platforms and unstable pills act as a boost which also give you a short flexi powerup while you are being launched upwards
 Blue platforms break apart
 Yellow and Gray platforms move